latenitefilms/otio-fcpx-xml-adapter/README.md

 ---

-### Learning FCPXML
+### Where to learn about FCPXML?

 You can read [Demystifying Final Cut Pro XMLs by Philip Hodgetts and Gregory Clarke](https://fcp.cafe/developer-case-studies/fcpxml/) on FCP Cafe, which gives a fantastic introduction to FCPXML.

 ---

-### swift-daw-file-tools
+### What other FCPXML Tools Exist swift-daw-file-tools

 [Steffan Andrews](https://github.com/orchetect) has created an amazing Swift Framework called [swift-daw-file-tools](https://github.com/orchetect/swift-daw-file-tools), which can read and process FCPXML.

----

-### SwiftSecuencia

-SwiftSecuencia provides a type-safe, Swift-native API for creating and exporting media timelines.
+[SwiftSecuencia](https://github.com/intrusive-memory/SwiftSecuencia) provides a type-safe, Swift-native API for creating and exporting media timelines.
 Build timelines programmatically and export to professional formats for Final Cut Pro, audio production, and more.

-You can learn more about [SwiftSecuencia](https://github.com/intrusive-memory/SwiftSecuencia).

----

-### Pipeline Neo (CLI & Library)

-**Pipeline Neo** is modern Swift 6 framework for working with Final Cut Pro's FCPXML with full concurrency support and SwiftTimecode integration.
+[Pipeline Neo](https://github.com/TheAcharya/pipeline-neo) is modern Swift 6 framework for working with Final Cut Pro's FCPXML with full concurrency support and SwiftTimecode integration.
 Pipeline Neo is a spiritual successor to the original [Pipeline](https://github.com/reuelk/pipeline), modernised for Swift 6.0 and contemporary development practices.

 Pipeline Neo provides a comprehensive API for parsing, creating, and manipulating FCPXML files with advanced timecode operations, async/await patterns, and robust error handling.
 Built with Swift 6.0 and targeting macOS 12+, it offers type-safe operations, comprehensive test coverage, and seamless integration with SwiftTimecode for professional video editing workflows.